 It’s no secret that the restaurant industry is growing faster than ever.
-Since March 2020, online ordering has increased by 124% in the U.S. – paving the way for the country’s quick-service food industry to reach $200 billion by 2025.
+Since March 2020, online ordering has increased by 124% in the U.S. – paving the way for the country’s quick-service food industry to reach.

 To keep up with rapid demand spikes alongside troubling labor shortages, it’s no wonder that so many restaurant owners are turning to smart kitchen management software.
 From tracking food orders to managing inventory to managing employee time and pay, integrated POS technology is the future for hospitality businesses that want to stay ahead.